syntaxlexx/online-workbench-and-blog-content/README.md

-# online-courses
+# Online Courses Workbench
-A repo containing all code for all online courses.
-To be used mostly as a reference and/or workbench
+A repo containing all code for online courses.
+Mostly to be used as a reference and/or workbench (as I keep switching workspaces and laptops)

 ## Courses Links
 - [Vue Mastery](https://vuemastery.com)